pranavdharkar/templates_repository/README.md

 ## Repository Overview
  For a quick tour of repository, check out [`repo_tour.md`](docs/repo_tour.md).

+## Applications

+- Designed for scalable and maintainable projects.
+- Can be used across various domains.

 ## Application Preview

 Include screenshots, GIFs, or links to demonstrate the application in action.